keystonejs/grappling-hook/README.md

 1. By default you _have_ to be explicit about which methods you want to make hookable.
 (There's a more _lenient_ mode as well though)
 1. Middleware doesn't have to accept a `next` callback, i.e. you can use sync functions as middleware too, as in the examples above.

-## Sync and async middleware
+### Adding middleware

+Middleware is added mainly with the `pre` and `post` methods.
-`grappling-hook` allows you to register both sync and async middleware to a hook.
+`grappling-hook` allows you to add both sync and async functions.
 An async middleware function simply declares a `next` parameter last.

 **N.B.**: This parameter _has_ to be called `next` or `callback`, otherwise it won't be recognized as being an async function.